Cockley Cley: History

-The village's name is of Anglo-Saxon origin and derives from the Old English for a "clay hill shrouded in trees".
+The village's name is first recorded in 1086 simply as Cleia (also Claia) meaning "clay, clayey soil".
+"Cockley" first appears in the placename in 1324 when the village is recorded as Cocklikleye, and the origin of this element is less clear.
+It may derive from the Old English for "hill shrouded in trees".
+Alternatively, "Cockley" may derive from Middle English cocklayk "place where cocks display to attract a mate", from Old English *cocca-lēah "cocks' wood", or be a manorial affix from a rare family name possibly originating in the West Riding of Yorkshire or Suffolk.

 In the Domesday Book, Cockley Cley is recorded as a settlement of 32 households located in the hundred of South Greenhoe.
 In 1086, the village was divided between the estates of King William I and William de Warenne.

-Cockley Cley is the site of significant defensive infrastructure built during the Second World War, including a rare example of an "Allan Williams Turret" designed to mount a Lewis gun in an anti-aircraft role.
+Cockley Cley is the site of significant defensive infrastructure built during the Second World War, including two rare examples of the "Allan Williams Turret" designed to mount a Lewis gun in an anti-aircraft role.

 In August 1974, a decapitated corpse of a woman was discovered near the village.
 As of 2023, the woman has not been identified.

-Between 1975 and 2004, Cockley Cley was home to a mock Iceni village visitor attraction.
+Between 1975 and 2004, Cockley Cley was home to a reconstructed Iceni village visitor attraction.
 The site reopened briefly in 2014 as the Iceni Centre but was subsequently forced to close due to dwindling customer numbers.